Pensions paid on leaving the armed forces

 HMRC have issued me a form P800 (tax calculation) and say I owe them tax.
 Do I have to pay it?

 If the tax calculation is correct, then the answer is probably ‘yes’.
 You can read how to check the P800 tax calculation in our employment section.
 That section also explains what you can do if your employer (or pension payer) did not operate PAYE properly or HMRC failed to use information properly.
 In either of those cases it is possible you will not have to pay over the tax that has been requested.

 Where can I find further information?

 Veterans UK is part of the Ministry of Defence and provides information on pensions, among other matters.

-The ‘Pensioners and tax’ section of our website provides information on many tax issues facing pensioners.
+The pensioners section provides information on many tax issues facing pensioners.